danmcelroy/VoSeq/README.rst

 * To serve statics files such as stylesheet and javascript files, you need to choose a folder in your sever to be the root folder for such files.
-  Open the file ``VoSeq_repo/voseq/voseq/settings/production.py`` and change this line so that it points to your sever's folder:
+  Open the file ``VoSeq_repo/voseq/voseq/settings/production.py`` and change this line so that it points to your server's folder:

 .. code:: python